bullhornfixie/CV-1/README.md

 The next chapter was a 10 year career in financial services.
 In November 2020, I decided to rekindle my passion for engineering, design and problem solving and embarked on a 16-week intense course with [Makers Academy](https://makers.tech/about-us/) in London.

 On graduating from Makers in March 2021, I was fortunate to be offered a Junior Software Engineering role with a London based agency.
 I was straight in at the deep end, working on live projects with big brands such as Cartier and mentored by two Senior Developers.
-My ability in React quickly progressed, becoming in proficient in UseState, API Calls, Props and using Rebass for styling components in a clean and condensed way.
+My ability in React quickly progressed, becoming proficient in UseState, API Calls, Props and using Rebass for styling components in a clean and condensed way.

 After 3 months, I was given the opportunity to use my previous financial services experience to build a project for a Venture Capital Trust - from ground zero to deployment.
 The experience has been invaluable to my progression and my long term aspirations gravitate towards a larger company with greater infrastructure, capacity for growth, and a single brand with multiple products where I can add value from previous product experirence.